dappros/ethora-sdk-backend-integration/sdk/README.md

 ## Notes

-- User IDs are automatically prefixed with your `appId` when creating users
+- User IDs are used as-is without any prefixing (e.g., `"user-123"` stays `"user-123"`)
-- When granting access, user IDs are also automatically prefixed if needed
+- When granting access, user IDs are used as-is without prefixing
-- Chat room names follow the format: `{appId}_{workspaceId}`
+- Chat room names follow the format: `{appId}_{workspaceId}` (only room names are prefixed, not user IDs)
 - Full JID format: `{appId}_{workspaceId}@conference.xmpp.ethoradev.com`